Users

 Important!

-You can add multiple attributes to your filter; they are put together as AND options.
+When you add multiple attributes to your filter, they are put together as AND options.
 You can also add more than one filter parameter for each attribute.
 These values are put together as OR options.

-For more information on how to define and apply filter attributes and filter parameters in the AAI web interface, see Using Filters (Web Interface).
+For more information on how to define and apply filter attributes and filter parameters, see Using Filters.

 See also: